rootsongjc/skywalking-website/content/docs/main/v8.3.0/en/setup/service-agent/java-agent/Customize-enhance-trace.md

+---
+title: Support custom enhance
+type: projectDoc
+layout: baseof
+---
 ## Support custom enhance
 Here is an optional plugin `apm-customize-enhance-plugin`

 ## Introduce
 SkyWalking has provided [Java agent plugin development guide](https://github.com/apache/skywalking/blob/master/docs/en/guides/Java-Plugin-Development-Guide.md) to help developers to build new plugin.

 This plugin is not designed for replacement but for user convenience.
-The behaviour is very similar with [@Trace toolkit](Application-toolkit-trace.md), but without code change requirement, and more powerful, such as provide tag and log.
+The behaviour is very similar with [@Trace toolkit](../Application-toolkit-trace), but without code change requirement, and more powerful, such as provide tag and log.

 ## How to configure
 Implementing enhancements to custom classes requires two steps.